Top 5 Beginner Banjo Chords

 Did you buy one of those chord charts that has 100 chords on it?

-Overwhelmed with how many banjo chords there are and you don’t know where to start?
+Overwhelmed with how many banjo chords there are and don’t know where to start?

-Today, I’ll show you the first banjo chords to begin with if you are learning the 5-string banjo.
+Today, I’ll show you the first banjo chords you should begin with if you are learning the 5-string banjo.
 You can SERIOUSLY waste your time by attempting to start with the wrong chords.
-The best way to set yourself up for success is to choose Easy banjo chords and gradually work your way up to more difficult ones.
+The best way to set yourself up for success is to choose easy banjo chords and gradually work your way up to more difficult ones.
+Let’s get started with these five basic banjo chords:

 - G Major